ybyzek/theniledev-examples/multi-tenancy/README.md

 ![image](images/nad.png)

 2. Validate tenant isolation by running the command below.
-For example, if you used the `Database as a Service` use case, at first user polina@demo.io cannot see the organization `customer-org-2` nor any instances in it, but after adding polina@demo.io to `customer-org-2`, polina@demo.io can see all the instances in `customer-org-2` that frank@demo.io can see.
+For example, if you used the `Database as a Service` use case, at first user polina@demo.io cannot see the organization `Indus Systems` nor any instances in it, but after adding polina@demo.io to `Indus Systems`, polina@demo.io can see all the instances in `Indus Systems` that frank@demo.io can see.

 ```
 yarn test